caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 This represents the `systemCode` `10000` and the `unitCode` `1`

-**Remark:** You might be able to determine manually the `systemCode` and `unitCode` for non 10 bit dip devices following instructions on this sites (German only):
+**Remark:** You might be able to determin manuall the `systemCode` and `unitCode` for non 10 bit dip devices following instructions on this sites (German only):

 **https://wiki.fhem.de/wiki/Intertechno_Code_Berechnung#Original_Intertechno_System**
 **https://isn-systems.com/tools/it2elro/**

-##### Optional: Determining `decimalcode` for unknown 433MHz devices by sniffing the remote control code
+##### Optional: Dertermining `decimalcode` for unknown 433MHz devices by sniffing the remote control code
 **NOTE:** before you can start sniffing, you have to make sure, the receiver is connected to the GPIO of the Raspberry.

 Start the sniffing:
 ```bash
 sudo /opt/433Utils/RPi_utils/RFSniffer
 ```
-Press the required button on the 433MHz remote control.
+Press the requiered button on the 433MHz remote control.

 You will recieve a `decimalcode` while you keep the button pressed and one ohter `decimalcode` when you release the button.